This settlement is closed!

 The New York attorney general finalized the settlement Nov.
 1, 2023.

-In order to receive a settlement payment, drivers must submit a valid claim form by July 29, 2024.
+To receive a settlement payment, drivers must submit a valid claim form by Jan.
+31, 2025.

 Lyft drivers who used the Lyft Driver app to provide rides in New York between Oct.
 11, 2015, and July 31, 2017, and who had deductions taken for New York sales tax and Black Car Fund fees.